 XLSTAT optionally displays two test statistics and the corresponding p-values for white noise: Fisher's Kappa and Bartlett's Kolmogorov-Smirnov statistic.

 Spectral analysis in XLSTAT

-Using fast and powerful methods, XLSTAT automatically computes the Fourier cosine and sine transforms of Xt, for each Fourier frequency, and then the various functions that derive from these transforms.
+Using fast and powerful methods, XLSTAT automatically computes the Fourier cosine transform and sine transform of Xt, for each Fourier frequency, and then the various functions that derive from these transforms.

 analyze your data with xlstat